noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - designed for scaling high performance workloads
 - high availability, replication in/across AZs, 5 9s durability: automatically replicated in its availability zone
 - build SAN in the cloud for i/o intensive apps
-- data store for any type database
+- data store for any database type
 - runtime flexible: modify volume type/size, IOPS configuration, resize clusters for big data analytics engines
-- data persists and is not attached to EC2 lifecycle
 - opt-in data encryption for all volume types
-- use Snapshots with automated lifecycle policies to back up your volumes to s3 while ensuring geographic protection of your data and business continuity.
 - use cases: non/relational databases, enterprise/containerized applications, big data analytics engines, file systems, and media workflows.
   - operating systems: boot and root volumes can be used to store an OS
   - databases: the storage layer fo a DB running on EC2 that will scaled with performance needs